thomas051083/psd-psw/_events/0b-LF2(7-13Jul).md

     <td>
       <b>Find Your Voice with Toastmasters<font color="blue"> (NEW!)</font></b>
       <br>8 July (Mon), 2.00pm - 4.00pm
-      <br>Want to be a more effective communicator?
-All of us can learn to speak and communicate better.
-Join in if you'd like to pick up some communication and public speaking tips!
+      <br>Join us if you'd like to pick up some communication and public speaking tips and become an even more effective communicator!
       <br><a href="/events/learning-journeys/event-details/LA_ToastmastersVoice">Click here to find out more.</a>
     </td>
   </tr>